Il Paese dei Gatti

 In general, regarding the online presence of a cat shelter, respondents valued beautiful pictures of cats and location, a professional layout and testimonials by cat adopters when it came to reliability.

 The insights gathered during the research phase were extremely valuable and they helped me during the next phase of defining the product.
-My approach included constant interation, albeit user testing only happend after creating the mockups.
+My approach included constant iteration, albeit user testing only happend after creating the mockups.

-After a brainstorming session that helped me defining the brand's attributes, I created the logo, as well as a style tile, and was then ready to create the first mockup, which underwent various iterations.
+After a brainstorming session that helped me defining the brand's attributes, I created the logo, as well as a style guide, and was then ready to create the first mockup, which underwent various iterations.
 Later, I also created a UI kit that would illustrate several important aspects of the design.

 While I like creating wireframes, applying the brand elements to a design is extremely rewarding, as it makes the screens become alive, like adding flesh and skin to a bare skeleton.